 A temporary restraining order is a court order intended to keep individuals from having contact until a hearing is conducted where a permanent (final) order may be put in place.
 In Gloucester County, the Sheriff's Office is responsible for serving the defendant (recipient) with the order.
 When specified, they will execute a search warrant for weapons and seize them.
-They also may assist with removal of a recipient's personal property from a location when needed.
+They also may assist with the removal of a recipient's personal property from a location when needed or even remove the defendant from a shared home if necessary.

 The Domestic Violence Act (2C:25-17)